 2003 Honda Accord Repair and Maintenance Costs

 The front brake rotors can warp and cause a vibration when braking.
-The rotors will need to be machined or in cases where they are worn to thin, replaced to correct this issue.
+The rotors will need to be machined or in cases where they are worn too thin, replaced to correct this issue.

 2003 Honda Accord RecallsFront Passenger Air Bag Defective

-This limited regional recall is for vehicles currently registered or first sold in Florida, Puerto Rico, Hawaii and the U.S. Virgin Islands, and equipped with Takata-brand air bag inflators.
-Upon deployment the driver and/or passenger airbag inflator could rupture, increasing the risk of personal injury.
-Honda dealers will replace the affected airbag inflator modules to correct this concern.
+This limited regional recall is for vehicles currently registered or first sold in southern Florida, along the Gulf Coast, Puerto Rico, Hawaii, the U.S. Virgin Islands, Guam, Saipan and American Samoa.
+Upon deployment the passenger airbag inflator could rupture, increasing the risk of personal injury.
+Dealers will replace the passenger side air bag inflator to correct this concern.